Continued Issues with McKeesport Police Department

 Amber Webb-Councilwoman

--To reach the council via email message, the City Clerk at annette.james@mckeesport-pa.gov.
+-To reach the council via email message, contact the City Clerk at annette.james@mckeesport-pa.gov.

 Phone: 412-675-5020 ext.603